ashu-tosh-kumar/todo_notifier/README.md

 After running above code to generate the summaries, the TODO Notifier stores these summaries as `.html` files if `save_html_reports=True` is passed in the configuration.
 All such reports are saved in directory `.report` in current working directory.

-TODO Notifier also sends automated emails about the same if setup in the configuration [Upcoming].
+TODO Notifier also sends automated emails about the same if setup in the configuration.

 However, if users require access to the generated summaries for some custom downstream integration, they can access the same as following: